 - NARS the multiple – cosmetic that can be used for eyes, cheeks and lips

 For more suggestions read- Travel clothing for women, easy to pack favorites

-Hopefully these long haul flights tips and tricks will ease some of the misery of your trip.
-What are your flight essentials for economy class travel?
+Hopefully these tips for surviving long flights in economy will ease some of the misery of your trip.
+What are your flight essentials for coach class travel?